Name and Legal Identity

 3. The ballots shall be mailed to the members in sufficient time to conclude the election at least four weeks prior to the annual meeting.
 At the close of the election the ballots will be opened, counted, and certified by the president-elect and two other members of the Society appointed by the president.
 The names of those elected will be promptly transmitted to the president, who shall announce them no later than the annual meeting.

 4. Tie votes in either the nomination or election are to be resolved by a random selection procedure conducted by the president-elect.

 5. In case of death or disability of a secretary, treasurer, or elected executive committee member, the office shall be filled ad interim by the executive committee.
 In the case of a vacant presidency, the president-elect shall assume the office and serve in it through the succeeding term.
 A vacancy in the office of president-elect must be filled by election.

-1. There shall be thirteen standing committees: an executive committee, a program committee, a board of trustees, a publications committee, an education committee, a nominations committee, a constitution and bylaws committee, a women in plant biology committee, a committee on public affairs, a board of directors of the ASPB education foundation, a minority affairs committee, a membership committee, and an international committee.
+1. There shall be thirteen standing committees: an executive committee, a program committee, a board of trustees, a publications committee, an education committee, a nominations committee, a constitution and bylaws committee, a women in plant biology committee, a science policy committee, a board of directors of the ASPB education foundation, a minority affairs committee, a membership committee, and an international committee.
 The executive director is a non-voting member of all of standing committees except the nominations committee.